passwithpannu@passwithpannu.com

 READ THE SHOW ME TELL ME QUESTIONS HERE

--the test consists of the examiner giving you directions for 20 minutes and then 20 minutes of independent driving.
+-The test consists of the examiner giving you directions for 20 minutes and then 20 minutes of independent driving.

 -you will be asked to carry out 1 reversing manoeuvre